 \end{enumerate}

-The pseudo-curvature theory of electromagnetism paves the way for exciting new research at the crossroads of electromagnetism, general relativity, and quantum mechanics.
+The pseudo-curvature theory of electromagnetism paves the way for exciting new research at the crossroads between electromagnetism, general relativity, and quantum mechanics.
 While this paper provides a consistent geometric framework to describe electromagnetic phenomena, several crucial avenues for future research emerge:

-\begin{itemize} \item \textbf{Quantum Effects}: Extending our framework to incorporate quantum effects represents a key direction for future exploration.
-Understanding how our geometrical description can coexist with quantum electrodynamics (QED) could lead to groundbreaking insights in quantum field theory. \item \textbf{Strong-Field Regimes}: The theory's predictions in extreme electromagnetic environments, such as near strong field sources (e.g., near black holes or neutron stars), may reveal significant deviations from classical electromagnetism, offering another avenue for experimental verification. \item \textbf{Cosmological Implications}: Investigating the application of this theory to cosmological phenomena, particularly the early universe, could provide new insights into the interplay between electromagnetic fields and spacetime at large scales, potentially influencing models of cosmic evolution and large-scale structure formation. \item \textbf{Refined Experimental Techniques}: Developing more precise experimental techniques will be critical in detecting the subtle effects predicted by our theory.
+\begin{itemize} \item \textbf{Quantum Effects}: Extending our framework to incorporate quantum effects is key direction for future research.
+Understanding how our geometrical description can coexist with quantum electrodynamics (QED) could lead to groundbreaking insights into quantum field theories. \item \textbf{Strong-Field Regimes}: The theory's predictions in extreme electromagnetic environments, such as near strong field sources (e.g., near black holes or neutron stars), may reveal significant deviations from classical electromagnetism, offering another avenue for experimental verification. \item \textbf{Cosmological Implications}: Investigating the application of this theory to cosmological phenomena, particularly the early universe, could provide new insights into the interplay between electromagnetic fields and spacetime at large scales, potentially influencing models of cosmic evolution and large-scale structure formation. \item \textbf{Refined Experimental Techniques}: Developing more precise experimental techniques will be critical for detecting the subtle effects predicted by our theory.
 For instance, investigating the behavior of atomic clocks in varying electric fields could serve as an effective means of testing the time dilation predictions. \end{itemize}

-In summary, the pseudo-curvature theory of electromagnetism offers a promising new direction for our understanding of fundamental forces, taking steps toward a more unified and geometric description of nature.
+In summary, the pseudo-curvature theory of electromagnetism offers a promising new direction for understanding fundamental forces, taking steps toward a more unified and geometric description of nature.
 By treating electromagnetic phenomena in terms of spacetime geometry, our work suggests novel ways to interpret charge distributions and currents and challenges the traditional notion of quantum fields as residing on a static spacetime background.
-The predicted time dilation and contraction effects reflect the intertwined nature of quantum fields and spacetime itself, underscoring the dynamic relationship between energy, matter, and the fabric of spacetime.
+The predicted time dilation and contraction effects reflect the intertwined nature of the quantum fields and spacetime itself, underscoring the dynamic relationship between energy, matter, and the fabric of spacetime.